 - Identify one long-tail keyword using this guide (e.g. “how to wash a car”).

-- Find 2-5 other, relevant long-tail keywords (e.g. “car washing guide” and “tips for washing a car”).
+- Find lots of semantically related keywords (e.g. “car washing guide” and “best soap for washing a car”).

 B) Use Structured Data

 Remember how we said around 40% of voice search results come from featured snippets?
 Using structured data can help boost the chances of your information being used to answer a voice query over a competitor’s.

 There are several types of structured data (also known as Schema markup) that SEOers can use.
 Both help Google better understand the subject and themes of a page.
 This, in turn, can help improve rankings.